If you want to capture great glamour photography you’ll first need to know how to properly pose a model.

-A straight on pose accentuates the broad shoulders, which you do not want to do.
+Portrait photos with a straight on pose accentuates the broad shoulders, which you do not want to do.
 Having the person turn at an angle to the camera can instantly shed a few pounds!

 Also, make sure the shoulder facing the camera is tilted slightly lower.
 That helps thin a person out visually as well.